 As I mentioned last week I’m now working full-time.
 Gone are the days of slow cooking beans on my stove or making dinners in the early afternoon and reheating them in the evening.
 Our schedule is much busier now so I’m much more strategic with our dinner plans.

 I still have my favorite go to recipes that are really quick like my Veggie Pad Thai.
 If you haven’t made it yet you really should.
-I can have it ready in about 15 minutes.
+I can have it ready in less than 30 minutes.

 Dinner in Minutes: Strategies for Quick Dinners